axrs/css-evolution/README.md

 - Clean/readable HTML markup
 - Easily find relevant styles for components
 - Only load styles currently needed by the page
-- Have 100% browser compatability
+- Have 100% browser compatibility
 ]

 ---